shchuko/acurite-bridge/README.md

    <img src="docs/configsite.png" alt="configsite">
 6. Enter your Wi-Fi Network Name (SSID) and Password.
 7. Select *Weather Station* from the list (the device will listen for station signals, to get updated list refresh the page).
-Currently supported Acurite 5n1 only.
+Currently supported AcuRite 5n1 only.
 8. Fill weather service credentials.
 Missing credentials will simply
 9. If you're not in UTC timezone, please specify your timezone in POSIX format, see the [documentation](https://www.gnu.org/software/libc/manual/html_node/TZ-Variable.html).